fabiochiusano/Awesome-AI-News/README.md

 # ✨ AI News Tracker ✨ 2023-Present

-Welcome to the **AI News Tracker**, a comprehensive repository designed to organize and present the most relevant news and topics about generative AI from the past 1-2 years.
+Welcome to the **AI News Tracker**, a comprehensive repository designed to organize and present the most relevant news and topics about AI from the past 1-2 years, with a focus on generative AI.

 This repository is structured to help users quickly understand the main news, trends, and sentiments in the generative AI industry and market.
 News are categorized, summarized, and analyzed for sentiment (marked with 🟢 if positive, 🔴 if negative).